 Are you ready?
 OK, let’s dive in.

-Available in 39 states with packages running from $39.99 to $59.99 that offer between 125 and 200 channels.
-Xfinity offers no-contract options and easy ordering and self-installation instructions at xfinity.com.
-Regular installation is $50.
+Xfinity is available in 39 states with packages running from $39.99 to $59.99 that offer between 125 and 200 channels.
+They offer no-contract options and easy ordering and self-installation instructions at xfinity.com, with regular installation costing $50.

 Cox Communications professional installs run a robust $75, or the DIY option is available for $20 and comes with an extensive resource library of helpful guides for the DIY customer online.

 - Lower prices with customizable upgrade options for the budget-conscious